garavsoni1234/Minesweeper/README.md

  * Implement or finish implementing the methods in <code>Minesweeper.java</code>
    as per the project description provided above.
 Be sure to include in-line Java comments and white space where appropriate in order to make your code both readable and clear.

- * Make sure that all methods are documented using JavaDoc comments, even methods that you create yourself.
+Since the `Minesweeper` class is in a package, you may need to restructure your project directory.
+Feel free to do this manually or using Maven (as seen in Homework 2).

  * Update the @author tag in the JavaDoc comment for the
    <code>Minesweeper</code> class in <code>Minesweeper.java</code> to include